tedwards947/es6-react-workshop/class.md

 * To Luciano Mammino _(<a href="https://twitter.com/loige">Twitter</a>)_ for his wonderful article <a href="https://scotch.io/tutorials/react-on-the-server-for-beginners-build-a-universal-react-and-node-app">React on the Server for Beginners: Build a Universal React and Node App"</a> for refreshing my memory on how to make a universal JS webapp from scratch.
 * To Brian Holt _(<a href="https://twitter.com/holtbt">Twitter</a>)_  for letting me TA for him on <a href="http://btholt.github.io/complete-intro-to-react/">this workshop</a> (from which I borrowed some ideas), and for encouraging me to give workshops on my own.

+* Video and image assets used in this demonstration were obtained from <a href="archive.org">archive.org</a>.
 <hr />

 2016 Tony Edwards _(<a href="https://twitter.com/tedwards947">Twitter</a>)_